SandraBergstrom/theRecipeCollective/README.md

 By adopting a minimalistic design approach, we strive to eliminate distractions and ensure that the focus remains on the culinary creations shared within the community.
 The use of ample white space, intuitive layouts, and crisp typography enhances readability and allows the vibrant colors and mouthwatering imagery of the recipes to take center stage.

 ### Design Choices
+Taking inspiration from modern scandinavian home kitchens, our design philosophy revolves around providing a clean and modern experience where users can easily navigate, discover, and engage with a vast collection of recipes.

+To achieve this, we have adopted a minimalistic design approach that eliminates distractions and puts the spotlight on the culinary creations shared within our community.
 ### Colour
+One of the key design choices we made was to keep the overall aesthetic light and clean.
+This approach enhances the recipe images and creates an inviting atmosphere for users to explore and engage with the content.
+We carefully selected a color scheme that evokes a sense of freshness with a tiny bit of color to reflect the culinary nature of our application.

 ![Mockup image](/docs/color-palette.png)

 ### Fonts